Artificial Intelligence Techniques for Next-Generation Mega Satellite Networks: On-Board AI for Satellite Communications

 \subsection{Signal Detection}

 Efficient signal detection is a requirement for communications, particularly in the context of massive satellite networks with a vast number of satellite-to-ground connections.
-It has been shown that using AI for signal detection in communication systems can outperform conventional approaches~\cite{HybNet} under interference.
+It has been shown that using AI for signal detection in communication systems can outperform conventional approaches~\cite{10107653} under interference.
 Conventional signal detectors typically rely on tractable mathematical models under a known noise process and/or deterministic interference.
 On the other hand, AI approaches can be effectively used under dynamic interference to effectively detect the target signal.
 In addition, an AI detector can be trained for detecting various modulation and coding techniques.
 However, a higher-order modulation scheme will incur an increased training data set size due to the large symbol set size (for instance, 1024-QAM has 1024 different symbols), which might limit the practicality of using conventional training methods and exponentially increase the neural network complexity.
 An illustration of an AI-based signal detector is presented in Fig.~\ref{fig_SigDetect}.

 Different AI architectures such as multi-layer perceptron (MLP), CNN, and RNN can be employed for signal detection~\cite{OShea}.
 MLPs are substantially less powerful than the other two architectures, hence the majority of research focuses on CNN and RNN for signal detection.
 CNN requires a fixed-length input, thus a symbol-by-symbol detector framework can be realized.
 However, since CNN can only perform symbol-by-symbol detection, adjacent symbols within the signal are not accounted for.
 A sequence detector network using an RNN network can be employed to combat the limitation of the symbol-by-symbol detector.
-Furthermore, RNNs summarize information from previous symbols which could be used in the detection process, in certain correlated frames.
+The complexity of those detectors is a challenge, particularly when the detector is deployed on a satellite and energy efficiency is a priority.